Pros and Cons of Paver Patios To Consider

 Compared to other options, you will pay a higher cost upfront for your paver patio.
 It can be a labor intensive process that takes time, effort and experience to get right.
 It all starts with the base, which needs to be properly prepared to ensure it is solid so your patio will last.

-Pro: Durability to Last
+Pro of Paver Patios: Durability to Last

 Do not let the cost intimidate you.
 Your paver patio will pay for itself in the long run.
 In the northeast, we experience all types of weather conditions.
 From harsh winters with snow and ice to rainy spring months, you will want a patio that can withstand Mother Nature any time of the year.
 As individual units, pavers allow the ground room to grow and breathe as opposed to concrete patios which can crack.
 As a result, these will eventually need to be filled in and resealed.
 The interlocking design we mentioned offers increased stability and strength.
 Additionally, your home value will skyrocket with a new, eye appealing outdoor living space.

-Con: Pesky Weed Growth
+Con of Paver Patios: Pesky Weed Growth

 Since pavers are individual pieces of a giant puzzle, they are notorious for growing weeds and other unwanted foliage between cracks.
 If installed correctly and done right from step one, you can limit this.
 Additionally, a quick sweep or power wash can remove any seeds that might have blown onto your paver patio, decreasing the likelihood that these will sprout and grow.

-paver patio stones
+paver patios stones

 Pro: Easy Maintenance